 - Resource development, with a view to safeguarding the rights of language speakers and building capacity within communities to create resources.

-In November 2016, First Languages Australia held the National Indigenous Languages Teaching and Employment forum in Adelaide.
-The forum brought together representatives from Language Centres, Departments of Education in each State and Territory, first languages teachers, universities and TAFEs with involvement in the training of language teachers, and other significant stakeholders.
+The current work builds on the National Indigenous Languages Teaching and Employment Forum hosted by First Languages Australia in Adelaide, November 2016.
+The forum brought together 100 representatives of language centres, Departments of Education in each State and Territory, first language teachers, universities and TAFEs with involvement in the training of language teachers, and other significant stakeholders.
 The forum was the first step towards the development of a national strategy for the training and employment of Indigenous language teachers.

 Thank you for organising and facilitating the Forum.
-We had a great time and felt privileged to be part of the Forum.
-We gained an insight into the amazing work that is happening all over the country and made many new friends.
+We felt privileged to be part of the Forum, gained insight into the amazing work that is happening all over the country and made many new friends.

 Clare Mclean, Manager Mabu Yawuru Ngan-ga